Do you need help with the cost of child care? Pennsylvania’s child care subsidy program, Child Care Works, may be able to help.

 HOW TO APPLY

-Families wanting to apply for child care subsidy should visit the COMPASS website or contact your local Early Learning Resource Center (ELCR) to apply for child care subsidy and find local child care programs.
+Families wanting to apply for child care subsidy should visit the COMPASS website or contact the local Early Learning Resource Center (ELCR) to apply for child care subsidy and find local child care programs.
 Find your ELRC at www.raiseyourstar.org.